'No comment': Gayford and Ardern close ranks on 'rapid test' controversy

 "This behaviour is not consistent with the idea that this would be the most transparent government in New Zealand history," he said.

-"The Prime Minister might not want to answer questions about this that does not mean it's acceptable behaviour, he said.
+"The Prime Minister might not want to answer questions about this [but] that does not mean it's acceptable behaviour," he said.

 Act leader David Seymour said he did not usually bring politicians' partners into politics, but he commended Gayford for trying to get RATs, as widespread RAT use is Act policy.